CephalofairGames/frosthaven-faq/index.md

 **Can I use items like Crude Spear for an attack like Combined Effort (1), which has a single red hex?** No. An attack with a red hex AoE pattern is not considered a "single target attack" for purposes of item use, no matter how many enemies you are targeting with it.

-**Can I use items like 136 [o]Battle Axe[/o] to change the pattern of an attack like Combined Effort (1), which has a single red hex?** No. A red hex AoE pattern is not considered a "single target attack" for purposes of item use, no matter how many enemies you are targeting with it.
+**Can I use items like [136](https://github.com/any2cards/frosthaven/blob/master/images/items/frosthaven/129-167/fh-136-battle-axe.png) to change the pattern of an attack like Combined Effort (1), which has a single red hex?** No. A red hex AoE pattern is not considered a "single target attack" for purposes of item use, no matter how many enemies you are targeting with it.

 **How does my Formation Attack mastery work?** You must attack at least three enemies in each of three different formation attack actions.
 The enemies do not need to be different, but the formation actions do.
 This Mastery is generally not possible until Level 3 at the earliest, though some items may enable it.

-**Some formation attack actions like Let Them Come (3) have abilities after the attack.
+**Some formation attack actions like Let Them Come (3) have abilities after the attack which reference the attack's  hexes.
 Do I need to perform the attack to do these abilities?** Any abilities in an action with a formation attack that reference the formation for targeting require the formation attack to have been performed.
 In the case of Let Them Come, if no enemies were attacked in this formation, no heal takes place.

-**Set for the Charge (1)** - the top works on forced movement as well as normal movement.
+**Set for the Charge (1, top)** - the top works on forced movement as well as normal movement.

-**Boldening Blow (4) (top) - **The target limitation applies to both the Attack and the Disarm.
-You are attacking and disarming [i]one[/i] target in the red hexes.
+**Boldening Blow (4, top)** - The target limitation applies to both the Attack and the Disarm.
+You are attacking and disarming *one* target in the red hexes.

-[imageid=7298584 inline]**[size=14]Deathwalker**
+### **8.4 Deathwalker**
-**A general update regarding Adjacency - **Placed shadows should be considered adjacent to their own hexes for all purposes.
+**A general update regarding Adjacency** - Placed shadows should be considered adjacent to their own hexes for all purposes.
 When you place a new shadow, though, follow normal adjacency rules.
 This was a bit confusing for players to figure out, and it's altogether easier to just make this a general rule instead of limiting it to 'targeting'.
+(Note that this rule is on the Deathwalker board in Second Printing)

-**General Rule Update - **If scenario rules force you to move character summons onto a newly revealed tile, also move your Shadows in the same way on your initiative.
+**General Rule Update** - If scenario rules force you to move character summons onto a newly revealed tile, also move your Shadows in the same way on your initiative.
+(Note that this rule is on the Deathwalker board in Second Printing)

-**Do I suffer Retaliate damage when I attack ‘as if I occupied’ a hex with a Shadow (example: Fluid Night)?**Only if the Deathwalker herself is within that Retaliate range.
+**Do I suffer Retaliate damage when I attack ‘as if I occupied’ a hex with a Shadow (example: Fluid Night)?** Only if the Deathwalker herself is within the target's Retaliate range.

-**Do I need Line of Sight to perform an ‘as if I occupied’ attack?**Line of Sight is drawn from the shadow token when you perform these abilities.
+**Do I need Line of Sight to perform an ‘as if I occupied’ attack?** Line of Sight is drawn from the shadow token when you perform these abilities.
 Neither it nor the enemy needs to be within line of sight of the Deathwalker.

 **Is an ‘as if I occupied’ attack melee or ranged?** If there is no range specified, these count as melee attacks.
 If there is a range listed, they are ranged attacks.